Tropical Storm Cindy to bring heavy rainfall, preparedness level heightened

-James Cole Jr., 61, of Olive Hill, passed away Wednesday afternoon, June 21, 2017, at St. Claire Regional Medical Center in Morehead.
+He was born January 14, 1951, in Lewis County, a son of Francis Switzer Mofford of Bucyrus, Ohio, and the late Robert Mofford.

-He was born January 29, 1956, in Portsmouth, Ohio, a son of the late James Cole and Norma Collins Cole Savage.
+Gary was of the Pentecostal faith and proudly served his country in the US Army.
+He worked as a deputy sheriff in Lewis County for 17 years and in road construction for three years before becoming disabled.
+Gary enjoyed working on cars, going to auctions, singing karaoke, and spending time with his family and friends, especially his grandchildren.

-James enjoyed fishing, being outdoors, working on cars, and spending time with his family and friends.
+In addition to his father, he was preceded in death by his wife of 32 years, Ruth Medley Mofford.

-He is survived by his wife of 18 years, Lisa Gilliam Cole; two sons, Nickolas Prather of Kenova, West Virginia, and David Burriss of Alexander; four daughters, Vanessa Thomas (Kenny) of Vanceburg; Rebecca Bunch (Nathan Barker) of West Milton, Ohio, Jamie Dyer of Olive Hill, and Ashley Prather of Huntington, West Virginia; nine grandchildren; two great grandchildren; five brothers, Eugene Savage (Carol) and Steven Savage (Erin), all of Garrison, Tony Savage (Dianna) of Manchester, Ohio, James Savage (Mary) of Quincy, and Eddie Savage (Linda) of St. Cloud, Florida; nine sisters, Sandy Bloomfield (Charlie) and Pam Jamison, all of Garrison, Lisa Fetters (Tom), Wanda Savage, Jenny Corns (Charlie) and Diane Corns (Tony), all of Vanceburg, Anita Cole of Glasgow, Kentucky, Donna Nolen (Larry) of Maysville, and Kecia Craig (Phillip) of Morehead.
+In addition to his mother, Gary is survived by a son and daughter-in-law, Jeffrey and Jennie Mofford of Dover; two daughters and sons-in-law, Kellie and Christopher Scott of Firebrick, and Courtney Fetters of Tollesboro; nine grandchildren; three great-grandchildren; three brothers and two sisters-in-law, Wallace and Tammy Weddington of Portsmouth, Ohio, Robert Mofford and Bill and Kim Mofford, all of South Point; and two sisters, JoAnn Renchen of Bucyrus, Ohio, and Wilma Walker of Concord.
 He also leaves many other family members and friends who will sadly miss him.

 Services will be at 11:00 a.m.
-Saturday, June 24, 2017, at Globe Family Funeral Chapel at Camp Dix with Bro.
-Tony Corns and Bro.
-Travis Cooper officiating.
-Burial will follow in Smith-Gilliam Cemetery on Laurel Road.
+Tuesday, June 27, 2017, at Dickerson Funeral Home in Vanceburg with Bro.
+Tom Switzer and Bro.
+Tony Corns officiating.
+Burial will follow in Lewis County Memory Gardens at Black Oak, with full military honors accorded by the Monte Lewis Stamm VFW Post 5438.

 Family and friends will serve as pallbearers.